Rockies vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Merrill Kelly (1-3) will take to the mound for the Diamondbacks and make his sixth start of the season.
+- Tommy Henry heads to the mound for the Diamondbacks to make his second start of the season, seeking his first win.

 |Opponent